HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 ransomware cyberattack

-Never open an attachment in an email you were not expecting to receive or that you do not recognize the sender.
-It would be best if you used the same caution when presented with URLs that you do not know or came from an unknown sender.
+Never open an attachment in an email you did not expect to receive or recognize the sender.
+It would be best to use the same caution when presented with URLs that you do not know, or that came from an unknown sender.

-With today's advanced ransomware techniques, you only have to visit a website to become infected with ransomware.
+With today’s advanced ransomware techniques, you only have to visit a website to become infected.
 You DO NOT have to click anything on the site to infect the company with data encrypting ransomware.

 1. Ben Walker – Founder & CEO of Transcription Outsourcing, LLC